BY REV. J.C. PRITCHETT

 The Interdenominational Ministerial Alliance of Florida has monitored and advocated for the development of this neighborhood from day one.
 One of our five initiatives is to continue monitoring this process, and it is important that we no longer delay.
-When African American families were being displaced in the early 1980’s, IMA was advocating for those families and businesses.
+When African American families were being displaced in the early 1980’s, IMA was advocating for them and their businesses.
 To do less now would be a betrayal and abdication of our responsibilities.

 Gas Plant descendant, Deacon Mordecai Walker, died last year, waiting.
 Many of the descendants who were promised more than an empty parking lot have left the “Sunshine City” for their heavenly rest, never seeing the promises delivered.
 Waiting is wrong.
-Waiting is injustice.
+Waiting is an injustice.
 Waiting is harsh.
 Waiting is political.
 Waiting is calculating.
 Waiting is discriminatory to an entire community.
 Waiting is the death of trustworthiness; death to trusting in stakeholders that treat our heritage, hurt, and harm as if it is nonexistent, invisible.

 At length, bids and proposals have been exhausted.
 In his “State of the City,” Mayor Kenneth T. Welch said, “… it seems like all we have been doing is planning.”